mongodb/docs/source/administration/backups.rst

-This command creates a dump in of the database in the "``dump/``" directory of only the collection named "``collection``" in the database named "``test``". :option:`mongodump` provides the ":option:`--oplog <mongodump --oplog>``" option which forces the dump operation to use the operation log to take a point-in-time snapshot of the database.
+This command creates a dump in of the database in the "``dump/``" directory of only the collection named "``collection``" in the database named "``test``". :option:`mongodump` provides the ":option:`--oplog <mongodump --oplog>`" option which forces the dump operation to use the operation log to take a point-in-time snapshot of the database.

-If your MongoDB instance is not running, you can use the ":option:`--dbpath <mongodbump --dbpath>`" option to specify the location to your MongoDB instance's database files. :option:`mongod ump` reads from the data files directly with this operation.
+If your MongoDB instance is not running, you can use the ":option:`--dbpath <mongodump --dbpath>`" option to specify the location to your MongoDB instance's database files. :option:`mongodump` reads from the data files directly with this operation.
 This locks the data directory to prevent conflicting writes.
 The :option:`mongod` process must *not* be running or attached to these data files when you run :option:`mongodump` in this